|

 after photos on Geograph.

-planning application in place seeking permission to convert to residential
+planning application (no longer available) was in place seeking permission to convert to residential

-Chapel Cottages (link to Google Maps) stand on the site, and even have the
+Chapel Cottages (2021 Streetview) stand on the site, and even has roughly the

 same footprint as the chapel.
 Can this be the same building converted to